mikaelweave/azure-scripts/adf-storage-move/README.md

 # ADF Storage Move

-Terraform script to move files from one blob to another
+Terraform script to create Data Factory to move files from one blob container to another blob container.

 Example Commands:
 ```